AboJoan/AboJoan/README.md

 - 👋 Hi, I’m @AboJoan
-- 👀 I’m interested in Metagenomes, Human genetics, Pharmacogenomics
+- 👀 I’m interested in Metagenomes, Human genetics, Pharmacogenomics and CRISPR
 - 🌱 I’m currently learning Bioinformatics and Data Sciecne (Viral genome)
 - 💞️ I’m looking to collaborate on Metagenomes
 - 📫 How to reach me by Email